okeeffed/cheat-sheets/JS-RxJS.md

 - All the Rx has no external state, whereas the other code does.
 - Rx doesn't have to wait for us to tell it when to do it.

+***

+## 3: The Core of Reactive Extensions

+## 3.1: Obervables, Operators and Subscriptions

+- Observable: Something that can be observed which produces values
+- Operator: It's an operation that modifies the data being pushed in from the observable
+	- They don't produce values in and of themselves, but move them through the pipeline.
+- Subscriptions: Piece of code that will do something with the values returned by the operators

+Note, you can model anything in a reactive context by thinking a little bit differently.

+**Web API Request Example**

+- Reactive can still complete, or it can error out and retry.